wp-plugins/my-calendar/readme.txt

 *   Import method from Kieran O'Shea's Calendar plugin
 * 	Integrated Help file to guide in use of shortcodes and template tags

-This calendar is a branch from [Kieran O'Shea's Calendar plugin](http://wordpress.org/extend/plugins/calendar/).
-You can import any previous scheduled events from Kieran's calendar into this one.
+This calendar branched from [Kieran O'Shea's Calendar plugin](http://wordpress.org/extend/plugins/calendar/) in April 2010.
+You can import any previous scheduled events from Kieran's calendar into My Calendar.

 Languages available:

 * American English (Default)
+* German (Uwe Jonas) - to 1.7.8
+* Swedish (Efva Nyberg) - to 1.7.8
 * Japanese ([Daisuke Abe](http://www.alter-ego.jp/)) - to 1.7.1
 * Danish ([Jakob Smith](http://www.omkalfatring.dk/)) - to 1.7.0
 * Italian ([Sabir Musta](http://mustaphasabir.altervista.org)) - to 1.7.0
 * Czech ([Jan Rybarik](http://janrybarik.cz)) - to 1.6.3
 * Brazilian Portuguese (Leonardo Kfoury) - to 1.6.0?
-* German (Roland P) - to 1.5.0
 * Dutch (Luud Heck) - to 1.4.9

 Older translations